ZIUGOD/NoteSnap/README.md

 # Nyra

-Nyra is a simple web application for publishing public or private notes.
+Nyra is a simple web application for publishing notes.

 ## Installation